RyanJDick/randomfun/text_embedding_search/README.md

-# Text Embedding Search
+# Document QA

-Experiments related to natural language search powered by LLM text embeddings. `doc_qa` is a tool for question answering about PDF documents.
+A simple / minimal `doc_qa` tool for question answering about PDF documents.

 ## Setup